Thinkful-Ed/youtube-search-app/README.md

 - [ ] Show a link for more from the channel that each video came from
 - [ ] Show buttons to get more results.
 Use the previous and next page links from the JSON
 - [ ] Display more than 5 results per page
+- [ ] Use Bootstrap card style, or similar style.
+You can completely replace Bootstrap if you like.